 According to Juniper Research, the number of IoT (Internet of Things) connected devices will number 38.5 billion in 2020, up from 13.4 billion in 2015: a rise of over 285 percent.
 Consumer IoT, especially as it relates to the smart home, has received significant attention, especially because of the prevalence of online gaming, video streaming, home audio and home video security systems.
-With the new year on the horizon and smart home devices set to remain among the top purchases in 2020, this article focuses on the top reasons that devices are expected to malfunction over the next 12 months.
+With the new year on the horizon and smart home devices set to remain among the top purchases in 2020, this article focuses on the most common problems IoT devices face.

 IoT is rapidly becoming a transformative force, delivering the digital lifestyle to billions of people.
 Integrating an amazing array of smart devices with internet connectivity, the IoT market already includes more than 25 billion devices in use.
 Smart home devices include products, including smart speakers, smart displays, smart plugs, smart light bulbs, smart thermostats, web-connected home security systems and literally thousands of other products.

 As consumers acquire and implement interconnected IoT devices, the number of malfunctions is growing, which has been an unresolved problem.
 If only 1 percent of devices suffered a malfunction annually, that would be 250 million failures this year alone.
 But, 1 percent is far below the actual failure rate; almost two-thirds of IoT-technology consumers already report having experienced device failures.
 On average, consumers experience 1.5 digital-performance problems on a daily basis.
 That’s an overpowering message to tech support organizations as customer experience will be negatively impacted unless this issue is addressed.